Kazakhstan tells Ukraine to stop attacking CPC terminal after oil exports halted

 Ukraine this year mounted wave after wave of attacks on Russia's oil refineries and crude oil terminals in an attempt to undermine one of the most important sources of income for the Russian war economy.

-Kazakhstan's foreign ministry said the drone attacks were the third such attack on what it called "an exclusively civilian facility whose operation is safeguarded by norms of international law."
+Kazakhstan's foreign ministry said the drone attacks were the third such series of attacks on what it called "an exclusively civilian facility whose operation is safeguarded by norms of international law."

 ATTACK ON CRITICAL INFRASTRUCTURE